Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 Define interaction with piggy banks
 ===================================

-We have now defined how instances of our smart contract are created and the smart contract is in principle a valid contract.
+We have now defined how instances of our smart contract are created, and the smart contract is in principle a valid contract.
 However, we would also like to define how to interact with instances of our contract.
-Specifically how to insert GTU and how to smash a piggy bank.
+Specifically how to add money to it and how to smash a piggy bank.

 A smart contract can expose zero or more functions for interacting with an instance.